 DeepEdgeIDS is a DRL-based IDS designed to detect and mitigate DDoS attacks at the edge gateways.
 The DRL-based IDS integrates an AE-based unsupervised feature extractor with a Deep Q-Network (DQN) for adaptive mitigation.
 Moreover, by combining self-learned representations with reinforcement-driven control, DeepEdgeIDS enables real-time adaptability, energy efficiency, and carbon-aware sustainability in dynamic IoT networks.

 As illustrated in the Figure.~\ref{fig:DeepEdgeIDS}, DeepEdgeIDS combines AE-based feature extraction with DRL-based decision making.
 Network traffic is continuously monitored and encoded into latent features, with reconstruction error used to detect anomalies.
-Deviations are forwarded to the DQN agent, along with raw traffic statistics, where the agent assesses the severity and selects the optimal mitigation actions.
+Deviations are forwarded to the DQN agent, along with raw traffic statistics, which then assesses the severity and selects the optimal mitigation actions.
 Experience replay ensures stable learning, while a sustainability-driven reward balances detection, latency, energy, and carbon cost.